JoeTsui925/the-SAGH-for-solving-2DRP/project-implementation/readme/IMG/README.md

   - AGA
     - The Adaptive Genetic Algorithm to solve two-dimensional rectangular packing problems
 - Skyline
-  - Skyline Heuristic and the improved Skyline Heuristic to solve two-dimensional rectangular packing problems
+  - Skyline Heuristic and the improved Skyline Heuristic to solve two-dimensional rectangular packing problems (Uncomment the improved skyline heuristic in skyline/Run.class and comment out the original skyline heuristic call below to get the improved skyline heuristic)

 ### util